sanjaythrinad/Build_AWS_EC2_Terraform/README.md

 10. Once the playbook executes successfully, you will be able to see the status and initalAdminPassword required for configuring Jenkins.

-11. You can access the URL by typing in http://<AWS_SERVER_PUBLIC_IP>:8080" in the web browser and paste in the initalAdminPassword for further configuration
+11. You can access the URL by typing in http://<AWS_SERVER_PUBLIC_IP>:8080" in the web browser and paste in the initalAdminPassword for further configuration.

     Note: Replace <AWS_SERVER_PUBLIC_IP> with your public IP of EC2 Instance